-The Tonnellerie Sylvain is in the outskirts of Bordeaux and produces some 30,000 barrels a year selecting oak trees from the most beautiful forests in France.
+The Tonnellerie Sylvain is in Libourne in the Bordeaux region and was founded in 1957.
+The production of over 30,000 barrels a year is made selecting oak trees from the most beautiful forests in the center of France.

 The barrel profiles are based on a very selective process aimed at the benefits of grain tightness.

 Sylvain Blanc - White wine barrel with Medium tight grain and a low toasting regime